 On this day in 1977 David Soul scored a massive NO 1 hit with “Don’t give up on us baby”, take away the “on us baby” and you would have the perfect title for his life.

-Mostly know as the iconic Hutch from the buddy cop TV show “Starsky and Hutch”, David Soul has had a turbulent life to use an understatement.
+Mostly known as the iconic Hutch from the buddy cop TV show “Starsky and Hutch”, David Soul has had a turbulent life to use an understatement.

 Born in Chicago, Illinois, as David Richard Solberg,David Soul is the son of a minister who was at one time serving as the religious affairs advisor to the U.S. High Commission in Berlin.